Spanish Hiatus – How to pronounce them + Examples

 creeríais = cre.e.rí.ais

-Once more Paco runs away from Super Milu.
-But there’s another Milu who’s still weak and have to stay with Paco (es.ta.rí.ais, ha.rí.ais, cre.e.rí.ais).
+Once more Paco’s run away from Super Milu.
+Paco’s entered an empty house -or that’s what he thinks because there’s actually a tiny Milu in the house who’s still weak and needs to stay with Paco (es.ta.rí.ais, ha.rí.ais, cre.e.rí.ais).

 2 curiosities about hiatus